„Interdisciplinary Studies on Cultural Landscape of South–Eastern Sicily”

 This year we celebrate 100 years of archaeology at the University of Warsaw.
 We would like to organize an international jubilee conference and to invite a wide range of specialists to participate in sessions or workshops with narrower thematic areas.
 The conference will take place on December 8-13, 2019 at the Institute of Archaeology, University of Warsaw.

-The panel entitled Transformations in Antiquity will include papers discussing one of the following aspects of transformation process, which resulted in changes in the nature of Classical Antiquity:
+The panel titled Transformations in Antiquity will include papers discussing one of the following aspects of transformation process, which resulted in changes in the nature of Classical Antiquity:

 - transformation of military and civilian space, particularly transformations of military bases into late Roman towns

 - social transformations, ethnic changes, Romanization, acculturation expressed in archaeological finds

 - transformations of Roman provincial landscape after the Roman conquest and in the Migration Period